skyflowapi/skyflow-node/README.md

 const  skyflow = require("skyflow-node");

-#User defined function to provide access token to the vault apis
-const skyflowClient = skyflow.Skyflow.init({
+//User defined function to provide access token to the vault apis const client = skyflow.Skyflow.init({
    vaultID: "string",          //Id of the vault that the client should connect to
    vaultURL: "string",         //URL of the vault that the client should connect to
    getBearerToken: helperFunc,  //helper function that retrieves a Skyflow bearer token from your backend options:{
-     logLevel: Skyflow.LogLevel, // optional, if not specified default is 	ERROR }
+     logLevel: Skyflow.LogLevel, // optional, if not specified default value is ERROR }
 })